 As beautiful as wooden window frames are, they create a lot of work.
 Every few years you have to bite in the bullet and reprocess them.

 Of course, this always starts with the grinding of the surfaces.
 Due to the weather there may be peelings of the colour in some places, some wood discolorations.
 With that the windows not only look unsightly, no, they are in some parts even defenselessly exposed to the weather.
-With a team of the rotating sander for the large areas and the triangle sander for the small corners, the sanding of the window frames is done in no time and the frames are ready for new color.
+With a team consisting of the rotating sander for the large surfaces and the triangular sander for the small corners, sanding the window frames is done in no time and the frames are ready for new paint.